djlabuda/djlabuda/README.md

 - **Cosmographia Projects**: I am creating and working with my own `.bsp`, `.json`, and `.py` files to generate 3D animations of spacecraft trajectories.
 These animations are based on real mission data, and I’m using tools like the NAIF SPICE toolkit to model spacecraft trajectories.

-- **Voyager Mission Visualization**: I’m working on developing a detailed fly-by close-up animation of Voyager 2, as well as modeling and visualizing the trajectories of both Voyager 1 and Voyager 2 using SPICE kernels from the [NASA NAIF](https://naif.jpl.nasa.gov) website.
+- **Voyager Mission Visualization**: I’ve already developed a detailed fly-by close-up animation of Voyager 2, as well as modeling and visualizing the trajectories of both Voyager 1 and Voyager 2 using SPICE kernels from the [NASA NAIF](https://naif.jpl.nasa.gov) website.

 ## Skills and Tools